Andrettin/Wyrmsun/readme.txt

 * Abilities
 - Dwarven loremasters can now learn the Mace Mastery ability.
+- If multiple priests are selected and are then instructed to cast Far Sight, only one of them will cast the spell now.
+Previously all selected priests able to cast the spell would do so, despite that providing no additional benefit.

 * Buildings
 - Added "Enter Map Layer" button for Cavern Entrances and Portals, which changes the current map layer to the one the building leads to.